sergiotaborda/lense-lang-docs/docs/content/status.md

 # Status

 Lense is currently in the *Exploration Stage*.
-We are designing the language features and trying to understand how they interact together and providing an AST parser for the language itself.
+The language features are being defined and experimentaion is underway to understand how they interact together.
 Compilation to targets (like java) is being taken into account on development but not activly persueed at the time.
 Feel free to contribute.

 # Roadmap